Which are the Non-Marquee Sports With Profits?

 The NBA, NFL, NHL and MLB are without doubt the most followed sports across the world, attracting a lot of attention in the sportsbooks in and off the season.
-Essentially, that’s the reason Oddsmakers and Bookmakers usually take a lot of time in creating and adjusting the betting lines of these sports, making it rather difficult to make consistent profits from their sharp lines.
+Essentially, that’s the reason Oddsmakers and Bookies usually take a lot of time in creating and adjusting the betting lines of these sports, making it rather difficult to make consistent profits from their sharp lines.

 The good news, however, is that there are many other lucrative sports and sporting events that get less attention from the betting public and the bookies, which offers a leeway for shrewd bettors to find false lines and odds that come with tons of opportunities for fishing out winners.

-Collegiate Sports
+Are Collegiate Sports Profitable?

 In college football betting, bookmakers mostly pay attention to the Power 5 conferences–the SEC, Big Ten, Pac-12, Big 12, and ACC—and teams ranked in the top 25 teams, given that the majority of games involving such schools garner most interest.
 This often leaves games from small conferences with good opportunities for bettors to capitalize on their frequently ‘not-so-sharp’ lines.